Teoscar Hernández: Houston Astros

+Minor leagues (2011–2016)

 Hernández signed with the Houston Astros as an international free agent in February 2011.
 He made his professional debut that season for the Dominican Summer League Astros, where he was named the team's MVP.
 In 2012, Hernández played with the Rookie-level Gulf Coast Astros and Single-A Lexington Legends.
 He appeared in 59 total games between the two affiliates, and recorded a .243 batting average, five home runs, 23 runs batted in (RBI), and 11 stolen bases.
 Hernández played the entire 2013 season with the Single-A Quad City River Bandits, and hit .271 with 13 home runs, 55 RBI, and 24 stolen bases.
 During the offseason, Hernández appeared in 23 games for the Toros del Este of the Dominican Winter League.

 Hernández started 2014 with the Lancaster JetHawks of the High-A California League, and was promoted to the Corpus Christi Hooks of the Double-A Texas League during the season.
 In 119 games, Hernández hit .292 with 21 home runs, 85 RBI, and 33 stolen bases.

 Hernández played the entire 2015 season with Double-A Corpus Christi, batting .219 with 17 home runs, 48 RBI, and 33 stolen bases in 119 games.
 He began the 2016 season with Corpus Christi, and was promoted to the Fresno Grizzlies of the Triple-A Pacific Coast League in late June.